Do You Need a Foreign Language for College? Your Guide

 Because of these famous German companies, science hubs like MIT may be more likely to accept students who speak German.

 Students looking to impress admissions officers should consider learning Arabic.
 Like Mandarin, Arabic has a different alphabet, making it more difficult to learn than French, Spanish, or German.
-Education Week reported that Arabic learning in US high schools rose 75% between 2012 and 2020.
+Education Week recently reported that Arabic learning in US high schools has risen by 75% over the past eight years.

 Arabic instruction has a long tradition among prestigious American universities: the oldest Arabic and Islamic studies program in the U.S. belongs to Yale, dating back to 1841.
 Yale outlines the career benefits of learning Arabic: